Assembly Republicans continue blocking state board's efforts to ban ‘conversion therapy’

-The Republican-led Assembly on Tuesday continued efforts to bar a state licensing board from prohibiting therapists from attempting to change a person's sexual orientation or gender identity through the discredited practice known as "conversion therapy."
+The Republican-led Assembly voted Tuesday to continue allowing licensed officials to attempt to change a person’s sexual orientation or gender identity through the discredited practice known as “conversion therapy.”

-Another Republican-supported bill before the Assembly Tuesday would require any Wisconsin school that reports 100 or more incidents in a semester, with at least 25 of those resulting in arrest, to hire an armed school resource officer.
+Republicans also passed a bill to require any Wisconsin school that reports 100 or more incidents in a semester, with at least 25 of those resulting in arrest, to hire an armed school resource officer.
+The bill would fund the officers using federal COVID-19 funds, which state officials say is not possible.

 People are also reading…